kool7d/Prots.jl/README.md

 [![Build Status](https://github.com/kool7d/Prots.jl/workflows/CI/badge.svg)](https://github.com/kool7d/Prots.jl/actions)

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project.
-> Prots

-It is authored by Dan Kool.

 To (locally) reproduce this project, do the following: